CatLemon/itsLameni/README.md

 ### Phones

-1. Redmi 9T
+1. Redmi 9T NFC

-   Unlocked and rooted, miui 12.5
+   Unlocked and rooted, ArrowOS Android 11

    Helping mostly in termux, however helping and in linux-arm (proot-distro in termux moment xD)